Table of Contents

 - has vacated local authority accommodation without satisfying the Department's representative there was good cause for doing so

-- has within any continuous 12 month period refused a second offer of accommodation, provided by either a housing authority (includingincluding accommodation offered under the new Rental Accommodation Scheme) or any body approved by the Minister for the Environment, Community and Local Government for the purposes of Section 6 of the Housing (Miscellaneous Provisions) Act, 1992 (No. 18 of 1992) i.e. the Capital Assistance Housing scheme
+- has within any continuous 12 month period refused a second offer of accommodation, provided by either a housing authority (includingincluding accommodation offered under the new Rental Accommodation Scheme) or any body approved for the purposes of Section 6 of the Housing (Miscellaneous Provisions) Act, 1992 (No. 18 of 1992) i.e. the Capital Assistance Housing scheme

 - is not lawfully in the State